 It was a really good run, while it lasted, which was 27 years or so, although maybe it was much less than that.
 I realize with embarrassment that I am not really sure how long I have been showing up at this job unnecessarily.
 I wonder if I am like the octogenarian partner at the firm who arrives each day to his corner office, blissfully unaware of his obsolescence even as his younger colleagues notice, elbowing each other with a chuckle on their way to actual meetings, that he is again asleep at his desk.

 There will be no retirement party or even a roast; I am certain there is no severance.
 There is just me, jostled from sleep by reality, the humiliation of drool on my lapel.
 Unceremoniously packing up mementos of my lost career, and slinking out of the building with my box.
 Wondering where the time went and where in retirement I might use my hard-earned expertise, that which is known by all moms who have similarly done this job.

 We have spent years noticing in fall and early winters as Christmas approaches, the clothes our kids are outgrowing, the budding interests that are emerging, the playthings they’ve been coveting.
 When a child might need a book a little too hard, or a toy a little too young, just to remind them that there is room between the lines.

 We have written tags on Santa packages in loopy, oversized cursive so elaborate that even skeptical children declare that it is not Mom’s handwriting at all, they know what that looks like, and that Santa himself must have written their name right here on this paper!
-We have convincingly claimed to have forgotten something just as the car begins to pull out for Christmas Eve church, running back into the house to place old-fashioned looking brown packages on the stoop while the conspiring father distracts the children.
+We have convincingly claimed to have forgotten something, just as the car begins to pull out for Christmas Eve Mass, running back into the house to place old-fashioned looking brown packages on the stoop while the conspiring father distracts the children.
 We have cooed with feigned surprise when the magical pajamas from the North Pole pajamas are discovered upon our return.